-- Tenderness on The Joint Line – This symptom is found in 77 to 86% of patients diagnosed with meniscal tears, classifying it as an accurate clinical sign of meniscal injuries (Baker, 2011).
+According to Baker (2011), 77 to 86% of patients diagnosed with meniscal tears exhibit this symptom, making it an accurate clinical sign of meniscal injuries.

-- Joint Swelling – Some patients may experience swelling in the involved joint line, occurring as a delayed symptom.
-Others may not display this symptom all.
-Research revealed that 50% of patients with meniscus tears presented with knee joint swelling (Baker, 2011).
+Some patients may experience swelling in the involved joint line, a delayed symptom.
+However, others may not exhibit this symptom at all.
+50% of patients with meniscus tears (Baker, 2011) presented with knee joint swelling.

-Swelling that occurs minutes after an acute injury is highly indicative of a meniscus tear resulting from a tear associated with hemarthrosis, a condition where bleeding occurs in the joint space.
+Significant swelling that occurs soon after an acute injury is highly suggestive of a meniscus tear resulting from a hemorrhage in the joint space, a condition where bleeding occurs.

-- Locking of the Knee – Locking is a frequent symptom of meniscal tears.
-The knee of a client with a meniscus injury may freeze or get stuck in one position as it being bent or straightened, causing inability to straighten out the knee.
-Locking is more likely to occur with a displaced tear, where the torn fragment is trapped within the knee joint.
+Locking is a frequent symptom of meniscal tears.
+A displaced tear is more likely to cause locking within the knee joint.
 Swelling may mimic the sign of locking.
 The physician may observe for clicks or snaps after unlocking the joint to distinguish locking from joint swelling.

-- Giving Away Sensation in the Knee – This symptom occurs when the detached fragment is temporarily lodged in the joint.
-A patient may report feeling wobbly without warning.
+This symptom occurs when the joint lodges a detached fragment.
+Patients may feel wobbly without warning if a piece is temporarily lodged in the joint.
 Giving away sensation in the knee may occur immediately or 2 to 3 days after the inciting injury.

 Diagnosing Meniscal Injuries